Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Diagnosis of Breast Cancer

-Mammography is usually done first if it was not the way the abnormality was detected.
-Mammography provides a reference for future comparison.
-It can also help identify tissue that should be removed and examined under a microscope (biopsied).
+Mammography can also help identify tissue that should be removed and examined under a microscope (biopsied).

-If doctors suspect advanced cancer based on results of a physical examination, a biopsy is done first.
-Otherwise, the evaluation is the same as evaluation of a breast lump Evaluation A breast lump (mass) is a thickening or bump that feels different from surrounding breast tissue.
-A lump may be discovered in a breast incidentally, during a breast self-examination, or during... read more .
+If doctors suspect advanced cancer based on results of a physical examination, a biopsy is done first (see also evaluation of a breast lump Evaluation A breast lump (mass) is a thickening or bump that feels different from surrounding breast tissue.
+A lump may be discovered by a woman or during a routine physical examination by a doctor.
+(See... read more ).

 The fluid is bloody or cloudy.